diekhans/gencode-backmap/README.md

 - `remap_original_id` - Original ID attribute of the feature.
 If a feature is split when mapped, new IDs are created, otherwise the original ID is used.
 - `remap_original_location` - Location of the feature in the source genome.
-- `remap_num_mappings` - Number of mappings of the feature, only one of them was used.
+- `remap_num_mappings` - Number of mappings of the feature (on the same chromosome), only one of them was used.
 - `remap_target_status` - Attribute that compares the mapping to the existing target annotations.
 Possible values are:
   - `new` - Gene or transcript was not in target annotations.
   - `lost` -Gene or transcript exists in source and target genome, however source was not mapped.